About

 Impressions from the 2021 meeting (online)

-Is it a new topic?
-Not really, the topic is at the core of the activity of utilities but it gets more visibility due to the fact that parts of the assets approach the end of their technical lifetime and decisions about future developments are at hand.
+It a new topic?
+Not really for sewer asset management, the topic is at the core of the activity of utilities but it gets more visibility due to the fact that parts of the assets approach the end of their technical lifetime and decisions about future developments are at hand.
 A typical city of 100,000 to 500,000 people may have between 1,000 km and 5,000 km of buried network for wastewater collection.
 The maintenance and replacement costs of the networks could amount to million euros and major share of the annual budget for cities.
-Asset management typically include technical activities such infrastructure inspection, condition assessment, risk assessment, short-term rehabilitation planning, long-term financial planning, operation and maintenance (O&M) optimization but also policy, governance and social issues.
+For stormwater control measures, which are 30 to 40 years old for the oldest ones, the topic is rather new.
+It has has emerged over the last decade, through work on performance monitoring, clogging studies, the distribution of roles among stakeholders, etc. The starting point was the growing awareness of the ageing nature of the facilities.

 EURO-SAM-2018_all-participants